joerx/terraform-linode-minecraft/README.md

 # Minecraft on Linode

 Terraform module to deploy Minecraft servers on Linode using a Stackscript.
 This repo contains two modules, one to deploy the shared stackscript and one to deploy the server instances themselves.
+You can download the modules from the releases page.

 ## Prerequisites